From family barbecues to lazy afternoons, your swimming pool can add a dose of fun and relaxation to your summers.

 Vacuuming and Surface Cleaning

-Again, you should already know that vacuuming is essential to maintaining a healthy pool.
+Again, you should already know that vacuuming is essential to cleaning your pool.
 According to Kreepy Krauly, vacuuming should be done at least once a week.
 For efficient cleaning, your vacuuming method should follow a straight-line grid, like mowing a lawn.
 Incorporating a slight overlap helps ensure no surface area is missed.
 It’s important to check the vacuum’s filter before every use.

 If your vacuum is anything like mine, it tends to favor certain areas over others and leave some spots neglected.
 In order to spot treat these dirty areas, you can purchase a manual vacuum head for as low as $30 off Amazon that will attach to your skimmer pole and can be led around to those missed areas.